switchboard-xyz/ecosystem/README.md

-# ecosystem
+# Switchboard Ecosystem

-Metadata repository for projects who use Switchboard.
-Contribute to the ecosystem by adding and updating project information.
+Welcome to the Switchboard Ecosystem repository!
+This repository serves as a central hub to highlight projects who leverage Switchboard's permissionless oracle protocol.

+## About Switchboard

+TODO: Blurb about SB

+## Contributing

+We welcome contributions from the community!
+If you know of a project using Switchboard or if you're a project developer yourself, please help us by adding or updating the relevant metadata.

+### How to Contribute

+TODO: How to contribute